Linaro/step/README.rst

 measurements they process, allowing for processing workflows to be defined on a per-measurement-type basis.

-The **Secure** in SDP comes from the goal to provide basic secure processor nodes out of the box, implementing common operations like: hash, sign, compress, encrypt, etc.
+The **Secure** in STeP comes from the goal to provide basic secure processor nodes out of the box, implementing common operations like: hash, sign, compress, encrypt, etc.